You can delay your period while using hormonal contraception. Some people use natural remedies, but research hasn’t proven them effective.

 Some of these cures are supported by research and some are not.
 So, it’s no wonder people also promote ACV as a cure-all for menstrual issues, like pain or bloating.

 But as it turns out, there’s no research to support using ACV to delay your period.
-The only
+The only research that has looked at the impact of ACV on menstruation is in women with polycystic ovarian syndrome (PCOS).

 But this study found that ACV may actually cause menstruation in women who haven’t had normalized reproductive cycles because of blood sugar and hormonal imbalances.
 There’s no evidence ACV will stop a period.